 Surviving with chronic obstructive pulmonary disease (COPD) means that you need to plan ahead to make your life more organized and easier to live.
 COPD is an umbrella term used to describe many progressive lung diseases like emphysema, asthma, bronchitis etc. under one broad term.
 This condition is generally characterized by breathlessness, chronic cough, wheezing and tightness in the chest.
 And these symptoms can make your autonomous movement incredibly hard.
 It would take a herculean effort to accomplish even the simplest of chores due to your constant breathlessness.
 That is why smart planning can allow you to take care of yourself and be more independent around the house, especially if you are living alone.

-According to a study that was published in April, 2015 in Mayo Clinic Proceedings, people with COPD who use oxygen at home are more at risk of having a burn injury.1 Elderly people
+According to a study that was published in April, 2015 in Mayo Clinic Proceedings, people with COPD who use oxygen at home are more at risk of having a burn injury.1 Elderly people with COPD can suffer more injuries due to loss of balance and other gait related issues.2 Hence, it is safe to presume that home safety precautions can save you from many serious accidents if you have COPD.
+Here is a list of things you can do to make your house less hazardous.

 1. Opt For The First Floor

 If you are moving to a new place or reconstructing your house, then opt to live on the first floor.
 Rehabilitation specialists recommend people with COPD to take stairs as and when they can.
 Taking the stairs is an excellent aerobic exercise that can strengthen you from inside.
-But you should also keep in mind that although it is a good exercise, it is not feasible for you to take stairs every now and
+But you should also keep in mind that although it is a good exercise, it is not feasible for you to take stairs every now and then.
+And in case you can’t opt to live on the first floor, then try to walk around the house as much as you can.
+Walking can also help you to regain your strength.

 2. Buy Shoes That Provide Support And Balance